maureenbianca/ec2Hosting/README.md

 	$ yum update -y

 ### Step 2: Install webserver (Apache2)

 	$ yum install httpd -y
 	$ service httpd start
 	$ chkconfig httpd on

-By default, the apache web server will display the index.html file found in _/var/www/html_ directory in the root path of your website.
-Navigate to the directory
+By default, the apache web server will display the _index.html_ file found in _/var/www/html_ directory in the root path of your website then navigate to the directory

 	$ cd /var/www/html